coldshrine/study-notes/books/designing-data-intensive-applications.md

 An alternative approach, used in Apache Flint, is to periodically generate rolling checkpoints of state and write them to durable storage.
 If a stream operator crashes, it can restart from its most recent checkpoint.

 Microbatching and chekpointing approaches provide the same exactly-once semantics as batch processing.
 However, as soon as output leaves the stream processor, the framework is no longer able to discard the output of a failed batch.

+In order to give appearance of exactly-once processing, things either need to happen atomically or none of must happen.
+Things should not go out of sync of each other.
+Distributed transactions and two-phase commit can be used.

+This approach is used in Google Cloud Dataflow and VoltDB, and there are plans to add similar features to Apache Kafka.

+Our goal is to discard the partial output of failed tasks so that they can be safely retired without taking effect twice.
+Distributed transactions are one way of achieving that goal, but another way is to rely on _idempotence_.